Chart Color Schemes

 Age

 The median age in Morley is 39 years, which is higher than Greater Perth's average of 37 years and close to the national average of 38 years.
-Compared to Greater Perth, Morley has a notably higher percentage of the 75-84 age cohort (7.2% locally) and a lower percentage of the 5-14 age group (10.4%).
-According to post-2021 Census data, the 35-44 age group increased from 14.2% to 15.2%, while the 0-4 cohort decreased from 5.9% to 5.2%.
-Population forecasts for 2041 indicate significant demographic changes in Morley.
-The 85+ age group is projected to grow by 135% (from 806 to 1,893 people), with residents aged 65 and older representing 60% of the anticipated population growth.
-Conversely, the 0-4 and 5-14 cohorts are expected to experience population declines.
+Compared to Greater Perth, Morley has a notably higher percentage of people aged 75-84 (7.2% locally) and a lower percentage of people aged 5-14 (10.4%).
+Post-2021 Census data shows that the 35 to 44 age group has increased from 14.2% to 15.2%, while the 0 to 4 cohort has decreased from 5.9% to 5.2%.
+By 2041, population forecasts indicate significant demographic changes in Morley.
+The 85+ group is expected to grow by 135% (an increase of 1,086 people), reaching a total of 1,893 from the initial 806.
+This growth will be led by residents aged 65 and older, who are expected to represent 60% of the population growth.
+Conversely, the 0 to 4 and 5 to 14 cohorts are anticipated to experience population declines.